radj307/volume-control/README.md

 # Getting Started

 Getting started is simple.
-Download the [latest release](https://github.com/radj307/volume-control/releases/latest), and proceed to the [installation instructions](#installation).
+Download `VolumeControl-Installer.exe` from the [latest release](https://github.com/radj307/volume-control/releases/latest), and run it.
+It will guide you through the installation process.

-## Installation
+## Manual Installation

-*An installer is available as of version 6.0.0 Preview 9.1*

-Because Volume Control is portable, there is no installation required.
-Simply move `VolumeControl.exe` to a location of your choice, and run it.
+Download `VolumeControl.exe` from the [latest release](https://github.com/radj307/volume-control/releases/latest) and move it to a location of your choice.

-If you're unsure about where to choose as a location, create a directory in your user folder and place it inside of that:
-`C:\Users\<USERNAME>\VolumeControl\VolumeControl.exe`

-## Setup
 Before starting the program for the first time, you have to unblock the executable from the properties menu.
 This is necessary because Windows requires paying *&gt;$300* a year for a [Microsoft-approved publishing certificate](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/get-a-code-signing-certificate) in order to prevent Windows Defender from blocking it.
 *If you're unsure, you can always run it through [VirusTotal](https://www.virustotal.com/gui/home/upload) first, or check the source code yourself.*